Skip to Content

 This is an example of a special situation that uses a flare screen.
 More specifically, it is a late game clock play that could be potentially useful against a full court man to man defense with approximately eight to ten seconds remaining and the team needs two or three points to win or tie the game.

-To start, 1 cuts to an area slightly below the free throw line but above the half-dotted circle via a screen set by 2.
+To start, 1 cuts to an area slightly below the free throw line but above the restricted arc within the lane by way of a screen set by 2.

 2 should sprint to the left side wing area, 3 should sprint to the right side corner, 4 should sprint towards the left side low post area and 5 should sprint to the right side wing area.